Honorary Professor of the University of Geneva

 Citizen of Switzerland, the United Kingdom and France

-On October 1, 2006, he was appointed full professor at the University of Geneva, where he holds the Chair for Climate Research and Director of the new Institute for Environmental Sciences.
-Among other research tasks, he is since late 2008 the initiator and coordinator of a major EU Framework Programme 7 project (“ACQWA”) dedicated to assessing changes in water resources in vulnerable mountain regions.
+On October 1, 2006, he was appointed full professor at the University of Geneva, and until his early retirement on July 31, 2017, he held the Chair for Climate Research and was also the Director of the Institute for Environmental Sciences.
+Among other research tasks, he initiated and coordinated from 2008-2014 a major EU Framework Programme 7 project (“ACQWA”) dedicated to assessing changes in water resources in vulnerable mountain regions.

 More details can be found below.

 1997 Swiss Federal Institute of Technology (ETH), Zürich, Switzerland: Habilitation in Climate Research